rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/get-retrieve-image-details-images-image-id.rst

     GET /images/{image_id}

-Retrieves details of a specified image.
+This operation retrieves details of a specified image.

 Specify the image ID in the URI.

 This operation returns details of the specified image in the response body.
 The image_type field in the response indicates whether the image is built-in ``(base)`` or custom ``(snapshot)``.

 .. note::
    The response body does not include the serverId field.
 To retrieve the serverId field, get details for all images.

 This table shows the possible response codes for this operation: